9 Science-Backed Solutions For Deep Sleep To Lay The Foundation For Your Best Health & Self

 1. Excessive Caffeine Consumption.

-Studies show many negative impacts from caffeine-infused sleep, including reducing deep non-REM sleep, impairing the glymphatic system, and increasing the risk of cognitive disorders like Alzheimer’s.
+Research has found many negative impacts from caffeine-infused sleep, including reducing deep non-REM sleep, impairing the glymphatic system, and increasing the risk of cognitive disorders like Alzheimer’s.
 Additionally, a lack of deep non-REM sleep leads to detrimental effects on the cardiovascular and immune systems.

 2. Sleeping On Alcohol Or THC.